 - 24. Operators use a range of sophisticated, computer-based planning tools to predict levels of signal strength and coverage from sites for 2G, 3G, 4G and now 5G.
 Once an operator has identified a requirement for a new cell site, a suitable site needs to be found.
 Elements that make a site favourable include: having existing or ready access to a power supply, access to fibre optic cables, vehicular access, and, other buildings and development which may provide a level of existing screening.
 Operators will typically look to upgrade existing infrastructure prior to considering a new deployment, in particular for initial 5G deployment. - 25.
 When selecting sites for mobile infrastructure, operators should examine local plans and designations for the area, as well as carrying out an in-person site search to identify potential options which meet their requirements.
 Operators should follow these general siting and site selection principles: - Installation on existing buildings/structures: where possible, operators should look to use existing buildings/structures for hosting wireless infrastructure, to reduce the environmental impact of installation.
-10 Where the erection of a new ground-based mast is required, operators should seek measures to reduce the impact of the development, where possible.
+O Where the erection of a new ground-based mast is required, operators should seek measures to reduce the impact of the development, where possible.
 For example, measures such as siting near similar structures, screening, and using simple designs and appropriate colouring can help reduce the impact of the new infrastructure in certain locations (see Design section below).
-11
+On the property of the new infrastructure in certain locations (see Design section below).

-Paragraph 11 of the National Planning Policy Framework states that there is a presumption in favour of sustainable development and proposals should be approved without delay where they accord with development plans, or no relevant plan exists.
+9 Paragraph 11 of the National Planning Policy Framework states that there is a presumption in favour of sustainable development and proposals should be approved without delay where they accord with development plans, or no relevant plan exists.

-&lt;sup>10 The National Planning Policy Framework states that the use of existing masts, buildings and other structures for new electronic communications capability (including wireless) should be encouraged.
-In selecting sites for new electronic communications infrastructure, paragraph 115 of the National
+10 The National Planning Policy Framework states that the use of existing masts, buildings and other structures for new electronic communications capability (including wireless) should be encouraged.

-&lt;sup>11 In selecting sites for new electronic communications infrastructure, paragraph 115 of the National Planning Policy Framework sets out that the number of radio and electronic communications masts, and their installation sites, should be kept to a minimum consistent with the needs of consumers, the efficient operation of the network and providing reasonable capacity for future expansion; An
+11 In selecting sites for new electronic communications infrastructure, paragraph 115 of the National Planning Policy Framework sets out that the number of radio and electronic communications masts, and their installation sites, should be kept to a minimum consistent with the needs of consumers, the efficient operation of the network and providing reasonable capacity for future expansion; An